New Year in India

 The tour in North India visits three princely capitals in the heartland of the Mughal Empire – Delhi, Agra and Fatehpur Sikri – and a number of great Rajput fortress cities in Rajasthan.
 The South Indian program takes you on a grand journey visiting many of India’s most important and spectacular Hindu, Jain, Buddhist, and Islamic, monuments.

-Join Professor Bernard Hoffert, former World President of the International Association of Art-UNESCO (1992-95), as he leads these two tours to India.
+Join Professor Bernard Hoffert, former World President of the International Association of Art-UNESCO (1992-95), as he leads this tour to India.

 This tour explores the fusion of Hindu and Islamic cultures at Mughal monuments such as Agra’s Red Fort, Shah Jahan’s exquisite Taj Mahal, and Akbar the Great’s Fatehpur Sikri.
 We also enjoy the opulence and grandeur of Rajput fortress palaces, fusing indigenous Hindu and Mughal styles, at Jaipur, Bijaipur, Udaipur, Jodhpur, Jaisalmer and Bikaner.
 From their powerful walls,